Cash flow forecasting is one of the most important jobs of any CFO.

 A common challenge to accurate cash flow forecasting is the lack of a standard system or methodology used throughout the organization.

-This doesn’t just apply to analysis — it can also apply to data collection and reporting.
+This doesn’t just apply to data analysis — it can also apply to data collection and reporting.
 Many organizations don’t assign a person or department to own the process.
 Appointing a specific group to put a standard system in place for cash flow forecasting will ensure future accuracy.

 1. Plan for seasonality